blackblood07/Tumor-segmentation/README.md

 ### one sentence summary:

-This repository holds an attempt to apply Convolutional Neural Networks (CNN) on Brain MRI scans using data from " Kaggle” (https://www.kaggle.com/datasets/mateuszbuda/lgg-mri-segmentation)
+This repository holds an attempt to apply Convolutional Neural Networks (CNN) on Brain MRI scans using data from " Kaggle” to automate the process of segementation of tumor cells. (https://www.kaggle.com/datasets/mateuszbuda/lgg-mri-segmentation)

 ### Abstract:
-This section could contain a short paragraph which include the following:

-• Definition of the tasks / challenge Ex: The task, as defined by the Kaggle challenge is to use the MRI- scans of actual cancer patients to perform active segmentation that could make treatments much faster.

-• Your approach Ex: The approach in this repository formulates the problem as a semantic segmentation task, using convolutional neural networks as the model with pre-processed medical images as input.

-• Summary of the performance achieved : Our best model was able to locate tumor as closely as possible with accuracy of “ 0.97” and with best loss value of “ 9.4227e-01”.
+  The task, is to use the MRI- scans of actual cancer patients who had taken MRI scans during their radiation treatment and peroform active segmentation that could   make treatment much faster.
+The approach in this repository formulates the problem as a semantic segmentation task, using convolutional neural networks as the model with pre-processed medical images as input.
+Our best model was able to locate tumor as closely as possible with accuracy of “ 0.97” and with best loss value of “ 9.4227e-01”.

-* ** Summary of work done**:
+### Summary of work done:

 ### Data
-  - Data:
-    Type: medical images (256x256 pixel tif),
+    Type: medical images (256x256 pixel .tif),
           Input: original medical images, output: Segmented original medical images
     Size: 749 MB

-    Instances (Train, Test, Validation Split): how many data points? total 7858 patients,(decided to train, test and validate with 100 images), 60 for training, 20 for validation (60-80 images), 20 for testing (80- 100 images)
+    Instances:  (Train, Test, Validation Split): total 7858 patients,(decided to train, test and validate with 100 images), 60 for training, 20 for validation (60-80 images), 20 for testing (80- 100 images)

 ### Preprocessing / Clean up
     * Seperated image paths and mask paths.